carlosiruiz/Mental_Health_Analysis-/README.md

 ## Business Problem

-Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.

 With tech jobs exponentially increasing, mental health within the tech industry continious to be a salient topic.
 According to [OSMI](https://osmihelp.org/about/about-osmi), the environment and the way we talk about mental illness in general, needs to change.
 This was our rationale behind choosing _"Do you believe discussing mental health illness with your employer could have negative consequences_" as our target variable.
 We hypothesized that if an employee felt discussing a mental health issue with their employer could lead to negative consequences, this would indicate a poor environment for those suffering to recover.
 Therefore, tech employers looking to improve their workplace environments for those with mental health illness, could take the reccomendations provided from this analysis to make long term sustainable changes.

-***
-Questions to consider:
-* What are the business's pain points related to this project?
-* How did you pick the data analysis question(s) that you did?
-* Why are these questions important from a business perspective?
-***

 ## Data

-Describe the data being used for this project.

 The dataset utilized was from a 2014-2016 tech industry mental illness survey by non-profit OSMI procured through kaggle.
 The survey consisted of a series of questions with multiple choice answers that varied depedning upon the question asked.
 For instance, for question: